Posts

 Image

-Let's drag our bloodstained carcass out of the apocalyptic hole left by the second life-eradicating asteroid impact into the 'Tertiary' Period.
-The planet is very slowly becoming more recognisable, mercifully shorn of giant reptiles and with mammals, birds and leafy trees.
-Apparently this isn't geo-politically woke terminology now and I should be giving the period the correct geo-pronoun which is (I think) the Danian Age in the Paleocene epoch in the Paleogene Period in the Cenozoic Epoch of the Phanerozoic Eon.
+Dragging your bloodstained carcass out of the apocalyptic hole left by the second life-eradicating asteroid impact into the 'Tertiary' Period, you find a planet that is very slowly becoming more recognisable, mercifully shorn of giant reptiles and with mammals, birds and leafy trees.
+Apparently, this isn't geo-politically woke terminology now and I should be giving the period the correct geo-pronoun which is (I think) the Danian Age in the Paleocene epoch in the Paleogene Period in the Cenozoic Epoch of the Phanerozoic Eon.
 (Point being, I am merrily skipping through around 5 of these Epochs and 20 Ages in this post and I want you to know just how much grit and gyp I am sparing you!)
-No quack remedy was going to cure the Planet's hangover from the Asteroid impact and the d ramatic fluctuations that had afflicted it so far, will continue.
-T he climate periodically morphing from icehouse to greenhouse.
-T ectonic plates and the continents atop them continued to tootle around ...
+No quack remedy was going to cure the Planet's hangover from the Asteroid impact, and the d ramatic fluctuations that had afflicted it so far will continue.
+T he climate periodically morphed from icehouse to greenhouse.
+T ectonic plates and the continents atop them continued to tootle...